lachaelree/binary-electrolytes/README.md

 ## Self-proposed mixing rules for activity coefficient of electrolytes

-mixin-rules.ipynb presents four different functions representing four self-proposed mixing rules to predict the activity coefficient of single salts in binary solvents (e.g. LiPF6(salt) in 40%-Ethanol(solvent 1)-60%-water(solvent 2))
+mixingrules.ipynb presents four different functions representing four self-proposed mixing rules to predict the activity coefficient of single salts in binary solvents (e.g. LiPF6(salt) in 40%-Ethanol(solvent 1)-60%-water(solvent 2))

 ### Why are we interested in double solvents?